mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 We need to transform the columns to numbers because both contain leading zeros.
 If we merge them without transforming them to integers the result would be something like `01001`, while our id in the CSV for the same census area is just `11`.

-After creating two new columns with each id we can merge them with the Field Calculator typing `CONCAT(id_distri, id_seccens)` in the expression box. `id_distri` and `id_seccens` refers to the column names I gave to them, replace with your own.
+After creating two new columns with each id we can merge them with the Field Calculator typing `CONCAT(id_distri, id_seccens)` in the expression box. `id_distri` and `id_seccens refer to the column names I just created, replace them with your own.

 Give a name to the new column like `id`, and voilà, we are done.